 It is also important to train your kids to be independent from since young so that they can take better care of themselves and you can start to let go as your kids get older.
 My parents used to make us do chores when we were very little and taught us how to manage our allowances.
 We were encouraged to go out with friends, go dating (under some remote supervision from my dad though), travel, get part time jobs and make our own decisions (the good and the bad).
 We were taught that we were responsible for ourselves so I guess when it came to the time when my parents had to let go (and start doing more for themselves), it was easier.

-8. A United Mindset
+8. Have a United Mindset

 Being in a marriage is not all about romance and adventure.
 A successful marriage requires a couple to have an open communication and problem solve as a team.
 It takes practice for a couple to function as a unit.
 There will be many major decisions that you will need to make in a marriage (e.g. whether to have kids, finances).